michaeljennings/carpenter/README.md

 Carpenter is a PHP package to make creating HTML tables from a collection of data a breeze.

-It also handles paginating, sorting and makes tables reusable throughout your application.
+It also handles paginating, sorting, and makes tables reusable throughout your application.

 ## Documentation